mc71/Glowstick-Web/README.md

 provide a way to position the LED surfaces in space correctly.
 Add text input and animation
 Better handling of the pixel array to avoid overlapping

+Created with Fresh.
+You can follow the Fresh "Getting Started" guide here: https://fresh.deno.dev/docs/getting-started

 ### Usage